-In addition to the CEHS policies and procedures available on CEHS SharePoint, The White Board is the new CEHS site for information pertinent to new (and revised) policies and procedures.
+In addition to the CEHS policies and procedures available on CEHS SharePoint.
 In general, these policies and procedures will pertain to academic affairs (both undergraduate and graduate), Research Office policies and practices (pertinent to grants), faculty matters (i.e., graduate faculty status; promotion and tenure processes), and the work of the various faculty committees (e.g., Academic Affairs; RSPD; Faculty Executive Committee).
 As The White Board is a private site, please contact firstname.lastname@example.org for a link.

 Academic and Student Affairs Committee